Achai.

 Tapping

-Between November and February, harvesters make shallow incisions in the bark of mature acacia trees.
+Between November and February, harvesters make shallow incisions in the bark of mature Hashab trees (Senegalia senegal) along the Kiir (Bahr el Arab) and Ngol (Ragaba ez Zarqa) river corridors.
 The trees respond by producing gum — a natural defence mechanism that has been redirected, with the tree's cooperation, into a food source.
 No tree is tapped more than once every three years.

 02